 - Inform your authorized telephone provider that you have been crammed and inquire about the procedure for removing the incorrect charges from your bill.
 Continue to pay your phone bill on time, but do not pay any crammed charges that you have already reported to your landline carrier or cell phone carrier.

-- File a complaint with the Consumer Protection Division of the Arkansas Attorney General’s office.
+- File a complaint with the Arkansas Attorney General’s office.

 - File a complaint with the Arkansas Public Service Commission.